Makeliiii/funkkarimooc/README.md

 - Set 12 11/11 -- last exercise was hella fun
 - Set 13a 9/10 -- No fucking clue how to do the last one
 - Set 13b 7/9 -- can't figure out how to implement monad for that fucking bind operator... didn't even try the last one
-- Set 14a 2/8 -- holy shit I'm braindead
+- Set 14a 8/8 -- felt nice doing some easy exercises for a change
 - Set 14b 0/8
 - Set 15 1/15
 - Set 16a 0/7